Indicator 7: Completeness of Submitting Required Wage Supplement Reports

 Explanatory Comments for Current Indicator:

-Performance for the 3rd quarter 2017 has risen to 90%, while 12 quarter performance is at 88%, just below the benchmark of 90%.
+Performance for the 4th quarter 2017 is at 83%, while 12 quarter performance is at 87%, three percentage points below the benchmark of 90%.

 Indicator 7: Completeness of Submitting Required Reports